intuit/ami-query/README.md

 into another directory (e.g. `/usr/local/bin`), then you can export `GOBIN` prior to running `go get`.

-To build an RPM for either RHEL 6 or 7, which can be used for installation on other systems, `cd` into the source directory and run `make rpm`.
+To build an RPM for RHEL 7, which can be used for installation on other systems, `cd` into the source directory and run `make rpm`.

 ```shell